The Great Kiwi Bake Off season 1: Episode 1: Cake

-For the signature challenge, the bakers had to bake 24 cupcakes with up to two flavors in two hours.
+For the signature challenge, the bakers had to bake 24 cupcakes with up to two flavours in two hours.
 For the showstopper challenge, the bakers had to bake the ultimate kid's birthday cake in four hours.

 Episode 2: Kiwi Classics

 For the technical challenge set by Sue, the bakers had one hour and thirty minutes to bake an upside-down pineapple cake.
 For the signature challenge, the bakers had to bake 12 identical slices with three components in one hour and thirty minutes.

 Episode 3: Dessert

 For the technical challenge set by Sue, the bakers had one hour and thirty minutes to bake a raspberry chocolate roulade in the shape of a tree branch.
 For the signature challenge, the bakers had to bake a pavlova with a layer of curd, an element of whipped cream, and at least three layers in two hours and thirty minutes.